seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 ===================

-You must also register your target with the ``TargetRegistry``, which is what other LLVM tools use to be able to lookup and use your target at runtime.
+You must also register your target with the ``TargetRegistry``, which is what other LLVM37 tools use to be able to lookup and use your target at runtime.
 The ``TargetRegistry`` can be used directly, but for most targets there are helper templates which should take care of the work for you.